 Tharu Community Culture

 I felt young again.
-In evening we were taken to Tharu Community Village for the culture program.
-This ethnic community of people is original people of Terai region of Nepal.
-The country has three geographical region flatland, hills and mountains.
+In the evening we were taken to Tharu Community Village for the culture program.
+This ethnic community of people is the original people of the Terai region of Nepal.
+The country has three geographical regions flatland, hills and mountains.
 Pasang told me that Nepal ranges from 60 m altitude place to 8, 848 m.
 It was amazing indeed.
 Even we were in hilly region 4 hours ago and reached flatland region.

 Day Three: Drive to Pokhara; Davis Falls, Mahendra Cave, Bat Cave, Phewa Lake Boating & Peace Pagoda

+Early in the morning, we headed to Pokhara.
+We knew that Pokhara is the most popular touristic destination in Nepal.
+This is why both of us were so excited.
+In about 3 hours we reached Pokhara.
+We checked in at the hotel Himalayan.
 The sightseeing around Pokhara is still fresh and enticing.
-We went to places like Davis Falls, Mahendra Cave, Bat Cave and Peace Pagoda.
-At first we went for the boating in Phewa Lake.
+We went to places like Davis Falls, Mahendra Cave, Bat Cave, and Peace Pagoda.
+At first, we went boating in Phewa Lake.
 It was so thrilling.
 The sight of the mountains on the lake was mesmerizing.
 Mt.
 Annapurna and its surrounding mountains dazzled us.

 Pokhara The Beautiful City Of Lakes